0xABADCAFE/random-proto-synth/doc/Generators.md

 The lower and upper limits for the _y_-axis values of the _Shape_.
 Generators allow these to to be specifed.
 For all _Generators_ the default is -1.0 for _Minimum Level_and 1.0 for _Maximum Level_.
 These can be set differently for a given _Shape_.
 For example, setting the _Minimum Level_ to 0.0 and _Maximum Level_ to 2.0 has the effect of shifting the _Shape_ up the _y_-axis such that it is never negative,

+### Wave Shaper (optional)

+In order to make things more interesting, an optional _Wave Shaper_ can be set on a _Generator_ that subtly modifies the _Shape_ of the generator in various ways.

 ## Included Generators

 The following predifined _Generators_ are included: